thindil/steamsky/bin/doc/MODDING.md

   cannot become ill, no disease event for this faction, `nofatigue` faction members don't get tired so, they can't rest and regenerate health, `nomorale` faction members don't have morale (and bonuses from it)
+- Tags "career": Available careers for player when choice this faction.
+Text between tags is description of career visible in new game setting.
+- Attribute "playerindex": index of mobile used for starting player character, when he/she choice this career.
+Value must be existing mobile index from any mobiles file.
+- Attribute "shipindex": index of ship used for starting player ship when he/she choice this career.
+Value must be existing ship index from any ships file.

 ## Stories